pandabox-dev/SODA/readme.md

 8. Finally, you will find the result of each app in the folder ```plugin_log```.

 # Result
 P1 is an app for detecting a malicious re-entrancy aiming at stealing ETH.
 The result of P1 is listed in the table ```P1_result.xlsx```.
-We didn't list other apps' results due to the huge amount of data.
+We have listed all 8 apps' results at https://drive.google.com/drive/folders/1gHAlmivO1zntSaAoZjoSymG0sQS8lv32?usp=sharing.

 # Paper
 You can find our paper about the design, implementation, and experimental results of SODA at https://www.ndss-symposium.org/wp-content/uploads/2020/02/24449.pdf.